-We’re ripping through 2019 and soon enough we’ll all be standing around in December asking, “where did it go?”
-In an ever-evolving digital marketplace, we thought we’d take some time and discuss 5 SEO Best Practices we think everyone can implement in 2019.
+We’re ripping through 2020 and soon enough we’ll all be standing around in December asking, “where did it go?”
+Though the years have passed some things about SEO have stayed the same.
+In an ever-evolving digital marketplace, we thought we’d take some time and discuss 5 SEO Best Practices we think everyone can implement in 2020.

 Just to clarify, these SEO best practices aren’t the only things you should be doing to boost your SERP results, but there are 5 elements that should not be ignored if you want to rank higher in search results.

 Before we get into the list, one thing to understand is that SEO is an ever-changing environment.
 With daily updates to the Google algorithms, nothing is set in stone or stays 100% true for very long.
 It’s why we never guarantee a spot and caution any potential clients to stay away from SEO agencies that do.

 You may get the ranking you want, but for how long and at what cost?
 In the long term, we’ve seen too many businesses ride a boom for a short time only to get slammed when the nefarious doings of some shady SEO gets caught by the algorithm and corrected.

 So our list will contain some simple, but effective SEO actions you can take today to start to improve your listings tomorrow!

 In a world that has millions of pieces of new content hitting screens every day, it’s paramount to your SEO efforts that your content is worthy of your audiences time and attention.
 Our first SEO Best Practice is about crafting what your readers want.

 This means taking some time to do keyword AND content research.

 We can get into great depths with this topic, and there are many great SEO tools to help this process, some more costly, some more effective, but here at Painted Brick Digital, we want to make sure you can be effective without breaking the bank if you choose to take on your company SEO strategy and implementation by yourself.